An order of protection in Illinois only lasts so long.

 “Section 220(e) of the Illinois Domestic Violence Act of 1986(Act) ( 750 ILCS 60/220(e) (West 2010)) provides a plenary order of protection may be extended one or more times, as required, provided the requirements of section 219 of the Act are satisfied.
 750 ILCS 60/220(e) (West 2010).
 In turn, section 219 of the Act requires (1) service of notice of a hearing for extension on the respondent and (2) the petitioner satisfy the remedy requirements of section 214 of the Act (750 ILCS 60/214 (West 2010)).
 750 ILCS 60/219 (West 2010).
 Section 214 of the Act sets forth, in pertinent part, the various remedies and what a petitioner must show to obtain an order of protection.
 750 ILCS 60/214(b) (West 2010).
 If a petitioner shows she was abused within the meaning of the Act by a preponderance of the evidence, the trial court shall issue an order of protection.
 750 ILCS 60/214(a) (West 2010).
 If these provisions are satisfied, the trial court can extend the order of protection.”
 Stapp. v.
 Jansen, 2013 IL App (4th) 120513

 “Section 220(e) makes clear that in a case involving a contested motion to extend, like this case, the findings in the original order cannot be the basis for extending the order.”
-In Re Marriage of Botero, 2023 IL App (1st) 221576-U
+In Re Marriage of Botero, 2023 IL App (1st) 221576-U (Note: this is a Rule 23 ruling that has subsequently been superseded by Graham v.
+Van Rengen, 2024 IL App (2d) 230611, which is discussed below.
+Still, new evidence is encouraged in an order of protection’s extension)

-You probably would not be seeking an extension of an order of protection if the Respondent had disappeared from your life.
+You would not be seeking an extension of an order of protection if the Respondent had disappeared from your life.
 So, there should be plenty of new evidence to extend the order of protection.

 The Respondent will have the opportunity to contest that new evidence in an evidentiary hearing.